AK-Homberger/Satellite-Dish-Positioner/README.md

 ![Back](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/IMG_1409.jpg)

 The GY-521 gyroscope is placed on the back of the dish in a hoizonal position.
 The compass is on the pcb facing to south direction.
-For other directions do a correction in the code (I had to add 90 degrees to get south direction, 180°).
+For other directions do a correction in the code with "#define Az_PCB_Correction 90".
+I had to add 90 degrees to get south direction, 180°.

 ![Gyroscope](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/IMG_1410.jpg)